Milici-Ilie/Control-Flow.-Switch/readme2.md

 -How to find out if in two numbers we have an equal digit, for ex: number1 = 235, number2 = 361, ===> equalNumber = 3; === also how to use variables to store data and boolean values .[SharedDigit.java]

+-How to extract the last digit from a number and compare 3 last digit numbers to see if 2 of those digits are equal.
+There are 2 solutions, check for both of them, the second one is more cleaner and straight to the point

 [WhileDoWhileLoops.java]/[WhileLoopExemple.java]/[WhileLoopChallenge.java]/[DigitSumChallenge.java]

                                                         ❗❗❗ 🥃🥃[WHILE-LOOPS]🥃🥃 ❗❗❗